 3. What is the policy regarding re-blogging your posts?

 I personally do not like when the captions are altered in any way when my posts are re-blogged.
 However, as long as the post either links back to Historiful, or lists Historiful as the source, then it’s alright.To access the permalink to re-blog my posts, you can simply click on the date of the post.

 I do not tolerate picking arguments with others.
 Since this has been breached recently, I removed the option.
 I treat my followers with respect and expect to be treated equally in return.

 5. How old are you?

-I’m twenty-two years old.
+I’m twenty-three years old.

 6. What are your specific research interests?